open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 }
 ```

 When this event handler is called, we create a new todo item and add it to the array of todos.
-Now we need to trigger a re-render so that we can display the new todo item on the screen.
-We can do this by calling the `requestUpdate` method which exists on any element that extends from `LitElement`.
+Next we need to trigger a re-render so that we can display the new todo item on the screen.
+We can do this by calling the `requestUpdate` method which exists on any element that extends from the `LitElement` class.

 When you click add, you should see the new element appear on the screen.

-This allows us to observe the power of lit-html in action.
-If you inspect the DOM while adding a todo item, you will see that only the new todo item is actually flashing:
+This allows us to observe the awesome power of lit-html in action.
+If you inspect the DOM while adding a new todo item, you will notice that only the new todo item is flashing:

 ![todo](./assets/add-todo.gif)

 When something in the DOM inspector flashes, it means that the browser is doing actual work to update the DOM tree.
-This is very expensive work, things like styles and layout need to be recalculated up and down the tree, so you want to minimize this as much as possible. lit-html knows exactly what changed where and it will update only that part efficiently.
+This is very expensive, things like styles and layout need to be recalculated up and down the element tree, so you want to minimize this as much as possible. lit-html knows exactly what changed where and it will update only that part, making it much more efficient.

 In the inspector you also see comment nodes between different parts of your template.
-These are markers created by lit-html to track locations of dom nodes, they can be ignored safely.
+These are markers created by `lit-html` to track locations of dom nodes, they can be ignored safely.

 <details>
   <summary>View final result</summary>